Farmer Extension & Training

 We recommend quarter an acre which allows enough room to conduct practical sessions with our recommend group of 25.
 Small demo plots allow coverage of the practical sessions within a short duration of time.
 The shorter the sessions the less it costs.

-Our market linkage services to farmer organizations through our sister company, Twalisha Limited, guarantee markets to the farmers.
+Our market linkage services to farmer organizations through our sister company, Twalisha Limited, enable farmers to meet the cost of training and extension.